Juan Francisco Estrada: Estrada vs Gonzalez II

 On the 13th of March, 2021, Estrada faced WBA (Super) super flyweight champion, Román González in a highly anticipated rematch.
 This was the second time the pair had met.
 Their first fight in 2012 ended in a unanimous decision win for Gonzalez.
 Both fighters were throwing a lot of punches, with Compubox crediting both with 2529 thrown punches combined, making it the busiest fight at 115 pounds the company has ever tracked.
 In a very close and thrilling fight, Gonzalez seemed to have narrowly outlanded Estrada.
 However, Estrada earned the split-decision victory having two judges score the fight in his favor, 117-111 and 115–113, while the third judge had it 115-113 for Gonzalez.

 Estrada vs Gonzalez III

 Gonzalez was expected to face Juan Francisco Estrada in a trilogy bout in the main event of a DAZN broadcast card on 5 March 2022, at Pechanga Arena in San Diego, California.
 Estrada was forced to withdraw from the fight due to a positive COVID-19 test.
 On 3 September 2022, it was announced that Gonzalez would face Juan Francisco Estrada for the third time in his professional career on 3 December.
 The bout headlined a DAZN broadcast card, which took place at the Desert Diamond Arena in Glendale, Arizona.
 Gonzalez lost the fight by majority decision, with scores of 114–114.
 115–113 and 116–112.

 Estrada vs Rodriguez

 On June 29, 2024 in Phoenix, AZ, Estrada defended his WBC and The Ring super flyweight titles against Jesse Rodriguez.
 He lost the fight by knockout in the seventh round.

+Estrada vs Nasukawa

+On April 11, 2026, Estrada fought Tenshin Nasukawa at the Ryōgoku Kokugikan in Tokyo, Japan.
+He lost by retirement at the end of round nine.